 During the online order process you will be prompted to enter your Personal Identification Number (PIN).
+Last 4 digits of SID

 Accessing Your Account

 To access your account, log in using the email address you provided and the password you created during order placement.
 Your administrator will have their own secure portal to view your compliance status and results.